 Historical Polish Costumes

 The title of ‘Townswoman’ is derived from a handwritten notation on the back of the drawing: “Mieszczanka” – Polish historical dresses – city girl – 16 of” which suggests that this may be the sixteenth drawing in a series portraying medieval Polish citizens in various styles of clothing.
 It is sanguine (red) crayon on paper, measures 12” x 15” and is signed B Cybis 1930.
 It is not known who made the notes on the back.
 This was originally sold by Kamelot Auctions, Philadelphia, in March 2020 in an inexpensive frame that had water damage to the cardboard backing.
-The image above was taken by DESA Unicum for their auction listing in May 2021 with the damaged frame backing removed.

 I am calling this the gentleman in black and white coat.
-It was offered at auction by Kamelot in June 2019, described as mixed media on paper, and 21″ x 16″.
+It was described as mixed media on paper, and 21″ x 16″.
 The signature style is accurate.

-With this mixed-media drawing we step into a bit of a quagmire because it is one that the modern studio (possibly during the early 1970s) reproduced as lithographs.
+With this mixed-media drawing we step into a bit of a quagmire because it is among those that the modern studio (possibly during the early 1970s) reproduced as lithographs.
 When offered by Kamelot in June 2019, they titled it as “Elizabethan Royalty” which is ridiculous; Boleslaw Cybis never drew portraits of Britons of the Tudor period, which is what “Elizabethan” means.
 These are Polish costumes.
 Because it’s difficult to tell whether this is a man or woman, let’s just title this drawing ‘Polish aristocrat.’
 Image size is 22.5” x 17” and it has a typical B Cybis signature in pencil over a rock in the lower right corner.
-(For comparison, the size of the reproduction image is only 15.5” x 12”.)
+(For comparison, the size of the reproduction lithograph is only 15.5” x 12”.)

 This drawing, described by Kamelot in a June 2013 auction lot as oil and pastel on paper, is 23” x 18”.
 It was sold with a Cybis studio paper tag affixed to the back, titling it “Czar.”
 Clearly, this was an item that the studio had sold directly to someone, probably after 1990 when they began selling various legacy items to visitors.
 This work is signed in pencil B Cybis 1939 at the lower right corner.
 A far better title for this drawing would be Pana (a male of the nobility.)